Why Is My Child Too Friendly with Strangers?

 And unless proper treatment is initiated to correct that disorder, things could get worse from there.

-Maybe like your 4-year-old, all by him/herself sitting on the next plane to The Bahamas.
+Maybe like your 4-year-old, all by themself, sitting on the next plane to The Bahamas.
 Lol.

 Signs Of Disinhibited Social Engagement Disorder

-First off, note that because your child is too familiar with strangers doesn’t confirm he/she is having Disinhibited Social Engagement Disorder.
+First, note that because your child is too familiar with strangers doesn’t confirm they have Disinhibited Social Engagement Disorder.

-For a child to reach the diagnostic standard of that disorder, he/she must exhibit a sequence of behavior involving approaching and interacting with strangers, and also showing any two of the following behaviors:
+For a child to reach the diagnostic standard of that disorder, they must exhibit a sequence of behavior involving approaching and interacting with strangers and also showing any two of the following behaviors:

-• Extreme verbal or physical familiarity that’s not in accordance with social norms and culturally sanctioned dispositions.
+• An extreme verbal or physical familiarity that’s not in accordance with social norms and culturally sanctioned dispositions.

-• The tendency to wander off with unfamiliar adults with very little or no hesitation.
+• The tendency to wander off with unfamiliar adults with little or no hesitation.

 • Reduced reticence in approach and interaction with unfamiliar adults or strangers.

-Also note: a child can only reach the standard of Disinhibited Social Engagement Disorder provided, the behavioral pattern is not an effect of Impulse Control Disorder
+Note: a child can only reach the Disinhibited Social Engagement Disorder standard, provided the behavioral pattern is not an effect of Impulse Control Disorder.

-This is a disorder that makes its victims unable to resist the sudden and forceful urge to carry out something, even if it violates social norms or other acceptable social behaviors.
+This disorder makes its victims unable to resist the sudden and forceful urge to carry out something, even if it violates social norms or other acceptable social behaviors.

-That said, some of the signs to look out for when trying to understand if your child is having the Disinhibited Social Engagement Disorder includes:
+That said, some of the signs to look out for when trying to understand if your child is having Disinhibited Social Engagement Disorder include:

 No Preferred Caregiver